Aman-Shukla-18/assignment/README.md

 # Getting Started
+This project is a assignment from neoSoft, In this app we have created all the custom generic components for text input and button. and we have also implemented image picker for android and iOS.

+For the form validation we could have used formic and yup but I have implemented the validation with regex in a optimized way.

+# Installation
 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.